 Traffic is responsible for the safe and efficient movement of people and goods on the state highway system.
-The division supports signing, striping, traffic signals, lighting, management, operations, roadway access and safety management programs throughout the state.
-Traffic coordinates training activities that incorporate trafficengineering principles in all MoDOT activities.
+The division supports signing, striping, traffic signal operations, lighting, roadway access and traffic safety programs throughout the state.
+Traffic coordinates training activities that incorporate traffic-engineering principles in all MoDOT activities.